-Early Origins of the lavalley family
+Early Origins of the Lavalley family

-Brittany, where they held a family seat in the honor of the seigneurie of la Burie.
+The surname Lavalley was first found in Brittany, where they held a family seat in the honor of the seigneurie of la Burie.

-Early History of the lavalley family
+Early History of the Lavalley family

-lavalley Spelling Variations
+Lavalley Spelling Variations

-spelling variations in French surnames.
+There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Lavalle, Lavallée, Lavallee, La Vallee, Levalle, Leval, Lavallière, Lavallier, Levallier, Lavallois, Levallois, Lavallet, Levallet, Lavalet, Levalet, Lavaley, Levaley, Lavalley, Levalley, Lavally, Levally, Lavallière, de Vallée, de Vallee and many more.

-Early Notables of the lavalley family (pre 1700)
+Early Notables of the Lavalley family (pre 1700)

-Migration of the lavalley family to the New World and Oceana
+Migration of the Lavalley family

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec, in 1663 there were only 500, 2,000 migrants arrived during the next decade.
 Early marriage was desperately encouraged amongst the immigrants.
 Youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted migrants, both noble and commoner from France.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 Migration from France to New France or Quebec as it was now more popularly called, continued from France until it fell in 1759.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 Meanwhile, in Quebec, the French race flourished, founding in Lower Canada, one of the two great solitudes which became Canada.
-Many distinguished contributions have been made by members of this family name lavalley.
+Many distinguished contributions have been made by members of this family name Lavalley.
 It has been prominent in the arts, religion, politics and culture in France and New France.
-Amongst the settlers in North America with this distinguished name lavalley were Louis Lavallée arrived in Quebec in 1673 from Flanders; François Lavallée arrived in Quebec from the Franche-Comté in 1761; Pierre Lavallé.
+Amongst the settlers in North America with this distinguished name Lavalley were Louis Lavallée arrived in Quebec in 1673 from Flanders; François Lavallée arrived in Quebec from the Franche-Comté in 1761; Pierre Lavallé.